DOV-Vlaanderen/qgis-field-annotations/README.md

 ### Photo annotations

 A special type of annotation is the photo annotation, where you can add an annotation with text and photo(s).
-Either take some new photo's or import existing ones.
+Either take some new photos or import existing ones.

-Photo's are stored inside a new directory in the same directory as the QGIS project.
+Photos are stored inside a new directory in the same directory as the QGIS project.